Requirements for Membership

 - Participate in and keep up to date with online Google communication group.

-- Volunteer in at least one (1) Service Project for the Church (min. of 1 hour) and one (1) volunteer shift per semester.
+- Volunteer in at least one (1) Service Project for the Church (min. of 1 hour) and two (2) volunteer shift per semester.

 Rights and Privileges of Membership

 - Members shall be entitled to participation in all THE BEACON CO-OP events and activities throughout its fiscal year that runs from May 1– April 30th of the current fiscal year.